Gaussian is All You Need: A Unified Framework for Solving Inverse Problems via Diffusion Posterior Sampling: Method

 \subsection{Covariance corrected posterior sampling}

-Finally, we update our latest estimate by moving in the direction of the negative gradient of the log of the measurement likelihood (line 8).
-However, we note that computing the gradient with respect to $\bm{x}_t$ is computationally expensive because it requires backpropagation through the diffusion model.

 Our proposed posterior sampling process, described in Algorithm~\ref{alg:co_dps_ddim}, involves iterative steps to enforce prior and measurement likelihood consistency.
 The prior consistency step uses a diffusion model $\bm{s}_\theta$, pre-trained to learn the score function (i.e., the gradient of the log prior), to obtain estimates $\bm{x}_t$, as outlined in lines 3-5.
 Specifically, we apply the DDIM sampling scheme \cite{song2020denoising} to predict the denoised estimate $\bm{\hat{x}}_0$ in line 5.
 Based on the time index $i$, we extract time-step $t$ and noise-schedule values $\alpha_t$, which will be used to compute the DDIM coefficients $c_1$ and $c_2$.
-These coefficients are then used to compute the estimates for the subsequent iterations in lines 6 and 7.
+These coefficients are then used to compute the estimates for the subsequent iterations in lines 6 and 7. {Finally, we update our latest estimate by moving in the direction of the gradient of the log of the measurement likelihood (line 8).
+However, we note that computing the gradient with respect to $\bm{x}_t$ is computationally expensive because it requires backpropagation through the diffusion model. }

-To address this challenge, we propose to approximate the score of the conditional likelihood, $\bm{\kappa}_t = \nabla_{\bm{x}_t} p(\bm{y}|\bm{x}_t)$, as
+To address this challenge, we propose to approximate the score of the conditional likelihood, $\bm{\kappa}_t = \nabla_{\bm{x}_t} \log p(\bm{y}|\bm{x}_t)$, as

-where $\gamma = \left(\frac{1}{{\sqrt{\bar{\alpha}}}_t} - \dfrac{1 - {\bar{\alpha}}_t}{1-\bar\alpha_t + \sigma_0^{2} \bar\alpha_t}\right) \approx \frac{\partial \hat{\bm{x}}_0}{\partial \bm{x}_t}$, $\bm{\Sigma}_{0|t} = \sigma_{0|t}^2$ as given in \eqref{eq:var_x0_xt_approx}, and $\sigma_0^2 = \mathbb{E}[\bm{x}_0^2]$ is the prior variance that we treat as a hyper-parameter.
+where $\gamma = \left(\frac{1}{{\sqrt{\bar{\alpha}}}_t} - \dfrac{1 - {\bar{\alpha}}_t}{{\sqrt{\bar{\alpha}}_t}(1-\bar\alpha_t + \sigma_0^{2} \bar\alpha_t)}\right) \approx \frac{\partial \hat{\bm{x}}_0}{\partial \bm{x}_t}$, $\bm{\Sigma}_{0|t} = \sigma_{0|t}^2$ as given in \eqref{eq:var_x0_xt_approx}, and $\sigma_0^2 = \mathbb{E}[\bm{x}_0^2]$ is the prior variance that we treat as a hyper-parameter.
 The score of the conditional likelihood comes from the assumption that $p(\bm{x}_0) \sim \mathcal{N}(0, \sigma_0^2 \bm{I})$; therefore, the likelihood $p(\bm{y}|\bm{x}_t)$ can be written as